paiqo/Databricks-VSCode/README.md

+![Databricks-VSCode](https://github.com/paiqo/Databricks-VSCode/blob/master/images/Databricks-VSCode.jpg?raw=true "Databricks-VSCode")

 # VS Code Extension for Databricks
 This is a Visual Studio Code extension that allows you to work with Azure Databricks and Databricks on AWS locally in an efficient way, having everything you need integrated into VS Code.

-![Databricks-VSCode](https://github.com/paiqo/Databricks-VSCode/blob/master/images/Databricks-VSCode.jpg?raw=true "Databricks-VSCode")
+It can be downloaded from the official Visual Studio Code extension gallery: [Databricks VSCode](https://marketplace.visualstudio.com/items?itemName=paiqo.databricks-vscode)

 # Features
 - Workspace browser